Learn how to make bath bombs for kids with a toy surprise in this easy DIY beauty recipe.

 We used toy dinosaurs in our surprise bath bombs, but you can use any small toy or surprise you want.
 Some other ideas are rings, toy cars, army figurines, toy frogs or small calls.

-You don’t have to use essential oils in your kids bath bombs, but we like to use ones that make our sensitive skin feel nice.
-Our favorite kid-friendly essential oil blends the Plant Therapy Little Stinkers Trio and Skin Soother.
+You don’t have to use essential oils in your kids bath bombs, but we like to use ones that make our skin feel nice.
+Our favorite kid-friendly essential oil blends right now are Baby Skin and Peace and Quiet.

-You’ll get 6-8 bath bombs from this recipe using these bath bomb molds.
+You’ll get 6-8 bath bombs from this recipe using standard bath bomb molds.
 However, you can make them in just about anything you’d like.

 DIY Toy Surprise Bath Bombs for Kids